Applying the Cycle

 Step 4: Formative Assessment

-For the Formative Assessment, Educators must submit evidence related to progress toward their SMART goals (evidence of completion of action steps, and progress against the benchmarks), and are invited to submit additional evidence regarding their performance on the rubric focus elements.
-Related evidence may be grouped in a bundle and then described in detail for the evaluator using an Artifact Cover Page (see form below).
-The description should explain each piece of evidence in the packet and its relation to the SMART goal or rubric element.
-You can expand the description box as needed.
+For the Formative Assessment, Educators must submit evidence related to progress toward their SMART goals (evidence of completion of action steps, and progress against the benchmarks), and are invited to submit additional evidence in support of their performance.
 One piece of evidence may be used to document more than one SMART goal and/or rubric element.
-Your goal is to tell your stories as clearly as possible to the evaluator.

-The Evaluator will complete a Formative Assessment Report (see form below) to provide qualitative feedback to the Educator on his/her progress toward his/her goals, and progress towards proficiency based on the available evidence.
-The Evaluator should clearly indicate where evidence is sufficient, and where additional evidence is needed to demonstrate proficiency.
-The Report should provide guidance to assist the Educator in developing his/her practice.
+The evaluator will complete a Formative Assessment Report (see form below) to provide qualitative feedback to the educator on his/her progress toward his/her goals, and progress towards proficiency based on the available evidence.
+The evaluator will indicate where evidence is sufficient, and where additional evidence is needed to demonstrate proficiency.
+The report should provide guidance to assist the educator in developing his/her practice.